luisgaviria/auction-site/README.md

-This project is a work in progress. it is a web application which collects data from different real estate auction sites and displays it all in one place sorted by the soonest auction happening at the time one visits the site.
+This is a web application which collects data from different real estate auction sites and displays it all in one place sorted by the soonest auction happening at the time one visits the site.

 The app is built with Node.js, node-fetch, Cheerio.js and React.